-- approved Certificate III level education and care qualifications - approved diploma level education and care qualifications - approved early childhood teacher qualifications - approved first aid qualifications, including anaphylaxis management and asthma training - approved qualifications suitable for a 'suitably qualified person' (that is, second or subsequent early childhood teacher).
+- approved Certificate III level education and care qualifications - approved diploma level education and care qualifications - approved early childhood teacher qualifications - approved first aid qualifications, including anaphylaxis management and asthma training - approved qualifications suitable for a 'suitably qualified person'.

 ACECQA also publishes a list of qualifications that have been approved for transitioning into the National Quality Framework.
 This list includes some qualifications that are no longer approved or no longer offered.